g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 All ok, **exploit works**, there is just a misplaced folder that does not allow it to work instantly.
 To make it work just move WEB-INF folder inside ROOT folder

 ## CVE-2021-41773
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, probably because it has problem analyzing images using _httpd_, since no CVEs are identified. **Exploit also does not work**.
 Moreover, as usual, 'SOFT' service 'ubuntu' is not included in the Docker

 ## CVE-2021-42013
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit for RCE does does not work** unless line 13 of _httpd.conf_ is changed to 'Require all granted'.
+Meanwhile, the arbitrary file read exploit does not work because the LLM did not generate the necessary files to read and folders to travel through.
 Moreover, as usual, 'SOFT' service 'ubuntu' is not included in the Docker

 ## CVE-2021-43798
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit works**

 ## CVE-2021-44228
 Wrong 'HARD' dependency: _logstash_ instead of _log4j_